 \subsection{Case $\chi > 0$}

 Let $G$ be a 3D Lie group with a left-invariant sub-Riemannian structure such that $\chi \neq 0$.
-From Proposition \ref{p:framenon0} we can suppose that $\distr= \text{span}\{f_1,f_2\}$ where $f_1,f_2$ is the canonical frame of the structure and from \eqref{eq:algchinon0} we obtain dual equations:
+From Proposition \ref{p:framenon0} we can assume that $\distr= \text{span}\{f_1,f_2\}$ where $f_1,f_2$ is the canonical frame of the structure.
+From \eqref{eq:algchinon0} we obtain the dual equations